bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

    "Uncompressed", 8.00

 Interestingly [1] was using a simpler model (a single feed-forward layer for each of the encoder/decoder) with a Beta-Binomial output distribution for each pixel.
-This is obviously is obviously simpler than my complex ResNet/multi-logistic method.
+This is obviously simpler than my complex ResNet/multi-logistic method.
 It's possible that I'm just not able to get a good fit with my VAE model.
 If you take a look in the notebook you'll see that the generated digits I can make with the decoder look pretty bad.
 So this is probably at least part of the reason why I was unable